Knowledge-Graph-Hub/kg-chat/docs/commands.rst

     """""""""""""

     If the prompt has the phrase ``show me`` in it, ``kg-chat`` would render an HTML output with KG representation of the response.

-    This example was run over local data that is not not in version control due to size restrictions:

     .. code-block:: shell

         kg-chat $ poetry run kg chat
-        Ask me about your data! : show me 20 edges with subject prefix = Uniprot
+        Ask me about your data! : show me 20 edges with subject prefix = CHEBI

         > Entering new SQL Agent Executor chain...